liamscarratt-cloud/liamscarratt-cloud.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a chemist and educator with over a decade of experience spanning academic research, international postdoctoral positions, and university teaching.
-My career has taken me from the nanoscale physics of surfaces, investigating lubrication, wettability, and colloidal forces using atomic force microscopy, to the classroom, where I now lead 1st Year University Chemistry at UNSW College and pursue research in Chemistry Education.
+My career has taken me from the nanoscale physics of surfaces, investigating lubrication, wettability, and colloidal forces using atomic force microscopy, to the classroom, where I now teach first-year university chemistry at UNSW College and pursue research in Chemistry Education.
 I am particularly interested in how evidence-based pedagogy and generative AI tools can be harnessed to improve student preparation, engagement, and conceptual understanding.

 Academic Background
 ------